 since they first appeared.

 In the second stanza, he speaks in elevated language using important phrases to Defined the frogs’ place in the white or history of the world.
 He explains that they are “10,000 times older than humanity”.
 This is a reference to the process of evolution in which amphibians involved before humans dead.
 The next two lines continue in the same way, suggesting to the reader that they should reconsider the importance of the frog in comparison to themselves.

 Stanzas Three and Four

 They get two grudging notices in the Bible:

 Their numbers have been hugely depleted,

 And the third stanza, the speaker mentions references in the Bible.
 He refers to the Bible as a source that many humans turn to for moral and general life lessons.
-As an ancient book, the Bible should contain in at anything of importance.
-But, contrary to the already proven importance of the frog, they only get to mentions.
+As an ancient book, the Bible should contain anything of importance.
+But, contrary to the already proven importance of the frog, they only get mentions.
 And, they are not positive ones.
-The last two lines at the stanza mention the same references to the frogs in the Bible.
+The last two lines of the stanza mention the same references to the frogs in the Bible.